 Best holiday rental deals in Pula

-Search and compare 45,577 offers available in Pula and discover the perfect place for your holidays.
-By directly analysing these holiday lettings, HomeToGo features the best deals and the highest rated lettings in Pula.
+Explore 49,421 offers available in Pula and discover the perfect place for your holidays.
+By directly analysing these different offers, HomeToGo features the best deals and the highest rated lettings in Pula.

 Recommended holiday lettings in Pula

-Rent a holiday apartment, home or cottage in Pula: from £26 per night
+Rent a holiday home, apartment or cottage in Pula from just £27 per night

 Best holiday homes with a patio or terrace

 In this graph, you will find The week with the highest average prices is in July (20/07 - 27/07).
 During this week, a night will cost on average £98.
 The cheapest week is in April (06/04 - 13/04).
 Prices fall to an average of £64 per night.

 The graph shows the weekly availability rate in Pula for the next twelve months.
 It is harder to find accommodation during the week of January (11/01 - 18/01), as 85% of the rentals are booked.
 The week with the highest percentage of available lettings is in September (21/09 - 28/09).